Voltage Transformer (Three-Phase)

 Dependencies

-To use this port, set the Winding 2 connection parameters to Wye with zero port
+To use this port, set the parameter Winding 2 connection meaning Wye with zero port.

 |